jimliddle/WhyAInotes/README.md

 Encrypted Backups: The "Secure Backup" feature uses PBKDF2 for key derivation (100,000 iterations) and AES-GCM for encryption, ensuring your exported data is safe at rest.

+Encryption Password: When you enable the "Local App Lock" in the Settings, the app generates a master key (using PBKDF2 and a secure salt) and encrypts every single note, image, and chat history stored inside the  browser's IndexedDB using AES-GCM.
+When you close the tab, the key is destroyed from memory.
+The next time you open the app, it will display a Lock Screen.
+Until the correct password is provided, Data remains completely unreadable cipher-text—even if someone physically opens the  browser's Developer Tools to inspect the database.

 ### 📄 License

 This project is open-source and available under the MIT License.